NathanKhoP/Jarkom-Modul-2-IT21-2024/README.md

                           86400         ; Retry
                         2419200         ; Expire
                          604800 )       ; Negative Cache TTL
 ;
 @       IN      NS      rujapala.it21.com.
 @       IN      A       10.74.2.6		; IP tanjungkulai
-www		IN		CNAME	rujapala.it21.com.
+www	IN	CNAME	rujapala.it21.com.' >  /etc/bind/jarkom/rujapala.it21.com

-@       IN      AAAA    ::1' >  /etc/bind/jarkom/rujapala.it21.com
+service bind9 restart
 ```

 ### No 5